What are the academic requirements?

-- I am having difficulty with the Quest online application system.
+I am having difficulty with the Quest online application system.

 Please contact firstname.lastname@example.org for assistance.
 Please include your full name and your Waterloo ID number (eight-digit number beginning with 20) if available.

-- I have not received my Waterloo ID number.
+I have not received my Waterloo ID number.

 It normally takes three business days after applying to OUAC to receive your Waterloo ID number.

-- What are the TOEFL and GRE codes for ETS?
+What is the TOEFL code for ETS?

-- When are the GRE and English language scores due?
+When are the English language scores due?

 Please submit only the score(s) you wish to have considered with your online application.

 What are the required scores for the TOEFL and IELTS?

 Main accepted English language examinations